Impact Studio Course: Business Model Design

 Mid-semester, students of the BA670 +Impact Studio course deliver a How-To Guide site for entrepreneurs, with a focus on support for “greening” their businesses.
 This resource includes over 50 How-To guides for easy download, printing, and sharing, and helps new and existing enterprises learn about emerging policies and innovations and creatively adopt green technologies.
 You can browse through the list of How-To Guides to find the answers you need in the areas of Business Strategy, Funding, HR Benefits, Investment, and Supplier Resources.

-For their final project, teams of grad students from Ross, School of Information, School for the Environment and Sustainability, Ford School of Public Policy, Engineering, Social Work, Public Health, Education, and more present business model concepts in high-impact opportunity areas.
-A panel of honored community, industry, and academic experts join to ask questions and generate further ideas.
-The second half of the class is an in-person tabling event for guests from Detroit and around campus to talk further with the student teams.
-See photos of the 2023 class, and read about several yearly team projects below:
+For their final project, teams present business model concepts in high-impact opportunity areas.
+A panel of honored community, industry, and academic experts join to ask questions and generate further ideas, followed by a tabling event for guests from Detroit and around campus to engage with the student teams.
+Here are some of the business model blueprints.

 • D-Green Hub